 How to Handle an Elder Neglect Case

-It can be devastating to learn that your elderly loved one has been neglected by a caregiver or the facility that they reside in.
+It can be devastating to learn that your elderly family member is a victim of neglect by a caregiver or the facility that they reside in.
 You have put your trust into these people and agencies to ensure your family member receives the special attention they need in their later years.
 Anyone working with the elderly has a responsibility to deliver a certain standard of care.
 If you suspect that a caregiver or facility has neglected to perform this duty, you may need a knowledgeable elder abuse lawyer on your side to prevent the facility or caregiver from harming anyone else.

 What Is Elder Neglect?